Served: 9 years

 January 30, 1899 to May 23, 1908

-Charles was born in Denmark.
-As a young adolescent, he served as an apprentice to a horticulturalist in the royal gardens of the King of Denmark and was thereafter very interested in botany.
+Charles was born March 12, 1871 in Denmark.
+As a young adolescent, he served as an apprentice to a horticulturalist in the royal gardens of the King Christian IX of Denmark and was thereafter very interested in botany.
 He went to sea at the age of 13, passed through countless adventures, and traveled all over the world.
-He survived many shipwrecks and explored South America all the way in to the headwaters of the Amazon River.
+He survived many shipwrecks and explored South America all the way into the headwaters of the Amazon River.

 Charles immigrated to the United States as a 20-year-old in 1891 and enlisted in the United States Navy.
-He served two enlistments and during July 1898 he fought in the Battle of Santiago de Cuba against Spain – the largest naval engagement of the Spanish-American War – which resulted in the destruction of the Spanish Navy’s Caribbean Squadron.
-With his second enlistment up in 1899, the 26-year-old moved to Cincinnati.
+During July 1898 he fought in the Battle of Santiago de Cuba against Spain – the largest naval engagement of the Spanish-American War – which resulted in the destruction of the Spanish Navy’s Caribbean Squadron.
+When his second enlistment ended in 1899, Charles moved to Cincinnati.

 Rosso Levato (42) had a less productive life.
-He was described by the Cincinnati Enquirer as a half-crazy recluse who emigrated from Italy and made his residence with nine dogs in a ramshackle, framed, multifamily building at 2161 Queen City Avenue; in a settlement just beyond Metz’s Wine Garden.
-He said he had a wife in Italy.
+He was described by the Cincinnati Enquirer as a half-crazy recluse who emigrated from Italy, supposedly leaving his wife there.
+He made his residence with nine dogs in a ramshackle, framed, multifamily building at 2161 Queen City Avenue; in a settlement just beyond Metz’s Wine Garden.
 There were often complaints from the neighborhood with regard to his dogs, but he rebuffed them with threats of violence.

-On May 8, 1908, Levato imagined that someone in his room was trying to shoot him, so he jumped out of his second floor apartment window, spraining his ankle.
+On May 8, 1908, Levato imagined that someone in his room was trying to shoot him, so he jumped out of his second-floor apartment window, spraining his ankle.
 He was taken to City Hospital, then to St. Francis Hospital, and was admitted for a few nights.
-On Thursday, May 21 he returned and, for days, told people that others were out to get him and that someone was going to shoot him.
+On Thursday, May 21, 1908 he returned and, for days, told people that others were out to get him and that someone was going to shoot him.
 The 5th District Police responded a couple of times, but he spoke rationally to them and there was never cause to detain him.

 Valentine Bauer (50), a resident of the building next door, went to a saloon at 2173 Queen City Avenue and told several men there about the fire.
 He opined that it was probably set by “that crazy Italian.”
 They ran with buckets of water and with Bauer in the lead.
 They ran up the stairs and Levato let loose with a round of buckshot that tore into Bauer’s abdomen and groin, sending him falling back down the stairs.